aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/300-cdk-watch.md

 can speed up your personal deployments.
 {{% /notice %}}

 It's great that we have a working lambda!
-But what if you want to tweak the lambda code to get it just right?
+But what if we want to tweak the lambda code to get it just right?
 Let's say that we have now decided that we want our lambda function to respond with `"Good Morning, CDK!"` instead of `"Hello, CDK"`.